nikolanovoselec/m365-mcp-server/OPERATIONS.md

 ## Project Structure

 The codebase follows a modular architecture with clear separation between protocol handling, OAuth flows, and Microsoft Graph integration.
-Each component has a specific responsibility in the MCP server implementation, enabling maintainable and testable code.
+Each component has a specific responsibility in the MCP server implementation.

 ```
 src/